wordpress-mobile/gutenberg-mobile/README.md

 * [nvm](https://github.com/creationix/nvm)
 * Node.js and npm (use nvm to install them)
 * [Yarn](https://yarnpkg.com/)
-* [AndroidStudio](https://developer.android.com/studio/) to be able to compile the Android version of the app
+* [Android Studio](https://developer.android.com/studio/) to be able to compile the Android version of the app
 * [Xcode](https://developer.apple.com/xcode/) to be able to compile the iOS app
 * CocoaPods(`sudo gem install cocoapods`) needed to fetch React and third-party dependencies.
 * [Carthage](https://github.com/Carthage/Carthage#installing-carthage) for appium to be able run iOS UI tests

+There may be some configurations needed in Android Studio and Xcode, depending on your setup.
+Please refer to [React Native's documentation](https://reactnative.dev/docs/environment-setup)

 Note that the OS platform used by the maintainers is macOS but the tools and setup should be usable in other platforms too.